BodaSadalla98/ANER/README.md

 # reduced version

 There's a reduced version for this, that includes only a demo for the model, you can see it [here](https://github.com/BodaSadalla98/Arabic-NER)

+# Production deployment

+- Followed this vid [here](https://www.youtube.com/watch?v=KWIIPKbdxD0) to deploy the flask app with Gunicorn and Nginx -